leandrocp/mdex/STREAMING_API.md

 MDEx.to_html!(document)
 ```

-`MDEx.stream/2` uses `put_markdown/3` to build emitted documents.
-Fragment
-parsing is private and is enabled only for the open chunk.
+`MDEx.stream/2` uses the same parser options and document plugin pipeline as
+`put_markdown/3`.
+For the open chunk, it parses fragment-completed source.
+For
+stable chunks and EOF, it uses the normal AST returned by the metadata parse
+instead of parsing the same source again.

 Tests must keep these rules true: